We are bringing a group of 24 teens to Boston for the day. Most are between the ages of 13-18.

-So here's how I might plan a day with teens in Boston (and I'm speaking as the mom of an 11 and 15 year old), mixing fun with a little exposure to some meaningful things, using the Freedom Trail as a framework, and not spending a ton of money.
+So here's how I might plan a day with teens in Boston (and I'm speaking as the mom of daughters in their early 20s who I used to do these things with when they were teens), mixing fun with a little exposure to some meaningful things, using the Freedom Trail as a framework, and not spending a ton of money.

 If you want, you can join a free 90 minute Freedom Trail tour given by a Ranger from the National Park Service.
-You won't cover all of the sites, but will definitely hit many interesting ones, and the Rangers give very interesting tours.
-You'll also see lots of costumed guides offering tours for a fee.
-They're very good, but skip them, as they'd be pricey for a group as large as yours.
+You can find contact information for arranging a tour on the National Park Service website here.
+The Ranger-led tours don't cover all of the sites, but will definitely hit many interesting ones.

 Now, to get back to the Freedom Trail, cross back over Charles St and continue walking up Beacon St. Across from the Massachusetts State House (you can't miss the gold dome), you'll see near the fence a big monument to Robert Gould Shaw and the Fifty-fourth Regiment.
 It honors the bravery of the first Black regiment to serve in the Civil War, and their leader, Robert Gould Shaw, who lived in Beacon Hill - they were the subjects of the film, Glory, starring Denzel Washington.

 From that point, you can follow the Freedom Trail past several historic sites in the oldest part of Boston.
 Granary Burial Ground is interesting because a) it's very old, and b) a number of prominent heroes from the American Revolution such as Samuel Adams, Paul Revere, John Hancock, and five Boston Massacre victims are buried here.